FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th January 2021.md

 greenways.
 He added that major infrastructure projects needed to be included as objectives

-of the Council’s Development Plan.---
+of the Council’s Development Plan.
+---
 11

 In response to further queries, the Director, Physical Development, said the Cycle